-The data ingestion and harmonization process will be an iterative process between the Phenotype & Data Acquisition workstream, the Data Ingestion & Harmonization workstream, and contributing sites.
+Data ingestion and harmonization will be an iterative process between the Phenotype & Data Acquisition workstream, the Data Ingestion & Harmonization workstream, and contributing sites.
 First and foremost, the best way to support the data ingestion and harmonization process is to ensure the data payload follows the specifications outlined in the GitHub Wiki documentation.
 Use of the R or Python Exporter will support consistency while lowering site burden.

 The phenotype for COVID-19 continues to evolve as more is learned about the disease and new codes (particularly LOINC) become available.
 The phenotype is updated approximately every 2 weeks on Fridays, with corresponding code updated by the following Tuesday.
 The latest version of the phenotype can be found in the Phenotype Github repository.

 Data will be transferred to NCATS via SFTP.
 To obtain SFTP credentials after IRB approval has been granted and the DTA has been signed, please contact Emily Pfaff at epfaff [at] email [dot] unc [dot] edu.